YouTube Content Downloader — Telegram Bot

 reply_to_message_id=msg_id)

-return "Invalid URL!", None
+return "Invalid URL!", None if(format == 'video'):

 bot.sendMessage(chat_id=chat_id, text="Downloading Video...",